libranet/usercustomize-entrypoints/readme.md

 A very simple library that makes a python module called `usercustomize` available.
 Python's [site](https://docs.python.org/3/library/site.html) module gives `sitecustomize` and `usercustomize`, special treatment by importing it after it is done looking for and processing .pth files.

-What this package does, is finding all `usercustomize` entry-points and, if they are callable, calls them.
+What this package does, is finding all registered `usercustomize` entry-points and, if they are callable, calls them.